Installation using Poetry#

 Use your own preferred way of cloning the GitHub repository of D-FAST_Bank_Erosion.

-In the examples below it is placed in C:\checkouts\D-FAST_Bank_Erosion_git
+In the examples below it is placed in C:\checkouts\D-FAST_Bank_Erosion_git.

 Use Poetry to install D-FAST_Bank_Erosion#

-to manage our package and its dependencies.
+We use poetry to manage our package and its dependencies.

 Note

-, do not combine conda virtual environments with the poetry virtual environment.
+If you use conda, do not combine conda virtual environments with the poetry virtual environment.

-In other words, run the poetry install
+In other words, run the poetry install command from the base conda environment.

 - Download + installation instructions for Poetry are here.